ArthurSonzogni/chromiumos-platform2/debugd/docs/log_entries.md

 Contains the most recent Proton crash dump containing debug info. ~11 KiB.

+## borealis_rootfs_reports

+Contains MD5 digests for paths in the Borealis read-only rootfs.
+This report may inform if the Borealis rootfs has become corrupted. ~44 KiB.

 ## borealis_steam_compat_logs

 Contains versions of Steam compatibility tools used per game in the last 5 min.